awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 Alternatively, if you want instances in the private subnet to access the internet, you can create a network address translation \(NAT\) gateway or instance in the public subnet, and set up the routing so that the internet\-bound traffic for the subnet goes to the NAT device\.
 This enables the instances in the VPN\-only subnet to send requests over the internet gateway \(for example, for software updates\)\.

 For more information about setting up a NAT device manually, see [Connect to the internet or other networks using NAT devices](vpc-nat.md)\.
-For information about using the VPC wizard to set up a NAT device, see [VPC with public and private subnets \(NAT\)](VPC_Scenario2.md)\.

 To enable the private subnet's internet\-bound traffic to go to the NAT device, you must update the main route table as follows\.